- Reference Number: HEY-807/2021

 Please note that you should not drive for 3 days after the procedure.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the day ward on tel (01482) 461517 or 461518.
+Should you require further advice on the issues contained in this advice sheet, please do not hesitate to contact the Clinic on telephone number (01482) 461647 or the Cardiology Day Ward (01482) 461518.

 General Advice and Consent